khansaad1275/locktermux/README.md

-# Login
+# Termux-Login

 ## Description

-Advanced login system for termux
-Now, only support password
+Basic Login system for termux that will protect your termux from your friends as well as people who have access to your phone.💀

+## One Click Installation👾:

+Just visit below website (it will not take more then 30 seconds) visit : www.learntermux.tech

 ## Installation

-You need git to clone this repository and python to run program
-if you have git and python installed you can skip line 2
+Just copy and Paste below code one by one and it will be installed on your system.

 ```shell
 apt update